-KEY PERFORMANCE INDICATORS 2000/2001
+KEY PERFORMANCE INDICATORS 2002/2003

 - DESIRED OUTCOME: Access to documents and observance of processes in accordance with the Freedom of Information Act 1992 (the Act). - DESCRIPTION: The Office of the Information Commissioner provides a freedom of information (FOI) complaint mechanism and advisory service which is independent, objective and fair; and which balances the competing needs of applicants, agencies and Parliament, subject to the requirements and processes prescribed in the Act.
-The Information Commissioner has a statutory duty to undertake these functions and the office accordingly has two outputs Output 1: Resolution of Complaints and Output 2: Freedom of Information Advice and Awareness.
+The Information Commissioner has a statutory duty to undertake these functions and the office accordingly has two outputs - Output 1: Resolution of Complaints and Output 2: Freedom of Information Advice and Awareness.

 When dealing with disputes, the objective is to avoid being unduly legalistic or formal in the way proceedings are conducted, which is the intent of the legislation.
-The preferred outcome is to achieve resolution by way of conciliation between the parties.
-When conciliation cannot be achieved, the Information Commissioner is required to make a determination by publishing a written decision with reasons.
+When a resolution by way of conciliation between the parties cannot be achieved, the Information Commissioner is required to make a determination by publishing a written decision with reasons.